eProsima/Discovery-Server-docs/docs/user_manual/usage/command_line.rst

 Each setting in *Fast DDS* can be configured through XML profiles.
 XML profiles allows to avoid tiresome hard-coded settings within applications sources using XML configuration files.
 The *Fast DDS* XML schema was duly updated to accommodate the new Discovery Server tool settings.
-Plese refer to :ref:`config_files` for more information on the new Discovery Server xml configuration files.
+Please refer to :ref:`config_files` for more information on the new Discovery Server xml configuration files.
 Moreover, an XML configuration file example can be found :ref:`here <basic_config_file>`.

 The discovery server binary (named after the pattern ``discovery-server-X.X.X(d)`` where ``X.X.X`` is the version